-Commerce may consider factors including: (1) the level of common ownership, (2) the extent to which managerial employees or board members of one firm sit on the board of directors of an affiliated firm, and (3) whether operations are intertwined, such as through the sharing of sales information, involvement in production and pricing decisions, the sharing of facilities or employees, or significant transactions between the affiliated producers.
+Commerce's regulations at 19 CFR 351.401(f) state that Commerce will treat affiliated producers as a single entity where producers have production facilities for similar or identical products that would not require substantial retooling to restructure manufacturing priorities and there is a significant potential for manipulation of price or production.
+The regulation at 19 CFR 351.401(f) further states that, in identifying a significant potential for manipulation, Commerce may consider factors including: (1) the level of common ownership, (2) the extent to which managerial employees or board members of one firm sit on the board of directors of an affiliated firm, and (3) whether operations are intertwined, such as through the sharing of sales information, involvement in production and pricing decisions, the sharing of facilities or employees, or significant transactions between the affiliated producers.
 Commerce also previously explained its practice of collapsing affiliated companies:

 Because Commerce calculates margins on a company-by-company basis, it must ensure that it reviews the entire producer or reseller, not merely part of it.
 Commerce reviews the entire entity due to its concerns regarding price and cost manipulation.
-Because of this concern, Commerce normally examines the question of whether reviewed companies "constitute separate manufacturers or exporters for purposes of the dumping law."12
+Because of this concern, Commerce normally examines the question of whether reviewed companies "constitute separate manufacturers or exporters for purposes of the dumping law."

-The U.S. Court of International Trade (CIT) has recognized that when determining whether there is a significant potential for manipulation, 19 CFR 351.401(f)(2)(i), (ii), and (iii) are considered by Commerce in light of the totality of the circumstances; no one factor is dispositive in determining whether to collapse the producers.13
+The U.S. Court of International Trade (CIT) has recognized that when determining whether there is a significant potential for manipulation, 19 CFR 351.401(f)(2)(i), (ii), and (iii) are considered by Commerce in light of the totality of the circumstances; no one factor is dispositive in determining whether to collapse the producers.